Yeah, and we're up to audio sound by 15 out of 40.

 Jim, thanks much.

-But ultimately that will not offset the relentless increase in retirees' medical expenses.
+But ultimately, that will not offset the relentless increase in retirees' medical expenses.

-A couple, age 65, retiring this year, will need 250,000 on average to cover medical expenses during their retirement, according to a study to be released today by Fidelity Investments.
+A couple age 65 retiring this year will need $250,000 on average to cover medical expenses during their retirement, according to a study to be released today by Fidelity Investments.

-Jill in Columbus, I'm glad you called.
+Jill and Columbus, I'm glad you called.

 Thanks for waving.